Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

     ## data:  clean_colony$colony_n
     ## W = 0.398, p-value < 2.2e-16

-The value is too low which proves that the data is nor normally dsitributed.
+The p-value is below 0.05, which suggests that the data is nor normally distributed.
+Generally, a low p-value tells you it is unlikely the results seen are due to chance.
+In this case, the hypothesis tested is that the data is NOT normal, therefore a p-value below 0.05 means there is a 95% confidence that the data is not normal.

 ``` r
 shapiro.test(clean_colony$colony_lost)